dwyl/product-roadmap/brain-dump.md

 We can/will evolve this text input to have autocompletion and natural language processing (_to detect the kinds of items being typed_).
+First we need to have an ultra-basic MVP working.

 Please see: https://github.com/dwyl/product-roadmap/issues/12